 Professional identity is a central topic in all courses of professional training and educators must decide what kind of identity they hope their students will develop, as well as think about how they can recruit for, facilitate and assess this development.

 This unique book explores professional identity in a group of caring professions, looking at definition, assessment, and teaching and learning.
-Professional Identity in the Caring Professions includes overviews of professional identity in nursing, medicine, social work, teaching and lecturing, along with a further chapter on identity in emergent professions in health care.
-Additional chapters look at innovative approaches to selection, competency development, professional values, leadership potential, reflection as a key element in professional identity, and interprofessional identity.
+Professional Identity in the Caring Professions includes overviews of professional identity in nursing, medicine, social work, teaching, and lecturing, along with a further chapter on identity in emergent professions in healthcare.
+Additional chapters look at innovative approaches to selection, competency development, professional values, leadership potential and reflection as a key element in professional and interprofessional identity.
 The book ends with guidance for curriculum development in professional education and training, and the assessment of professional identity.

 Table of Contents

 Elaine Hogard is the Director of Assessment and Program Evaluation and Professor of Program Evaluation at the Northern Ontario School of Medicine.
-She has served for the past 10 years on the Northern Ontario School of Medicine’s curriculum committee which focuses upon professionalism and medical ethics.
-She has a longstanding interest in Professional Identity and its evaluation and measurement and has numerous publications in the field.
-One of her current research areas includes Value Based Recruitment for Medical Education and she is developing a unique psychometric instrument for this purpose: Medi-Match.
+She has served for the past 10 years on the Northern Ontario School of Medicine’s curriculum committee that focuses upon professionalism and medical ethics.
+She has a longstanding interest in professional identity and its evaluation and measurement and has numerous publications in the field.
+One of her current research areas includes value-based recruitment for medical education and she is developing a unique psychometric instrument for this purpose: Medi-Match.
 Her abiding interest in professionalism and identity goes back to original graduate work.
-It was particularly stimulated by her first large scale program evaluation which was of an emergent hybrid professional identity.
-This interest in professionalism and identity led to her working primarily in professional faculties and schools throughout her academic career across Canada, the U.S., the U.K. and Ireland.
-She has supervised a number of PhD’s which were concerned with professional identity.
+It was particularly stimulated by her first large-scale program evaluation which was of an emergent hybrid professional identity.
+This interest in professionalism and identity led to her working primarily in professional faculties and schools throughout her academic career across Canada, the US, the UK and Ireland.
+She has supervised a number of PhD scholars who were concerned with professional identity.